Video Game: Metal Gear Rising: Revengeance

 - No Damage Run: Five achievements/trophies require you to complete some of the bosses without being hit at all on Hard or higher.
 This even needs to be done over all three stages of Armstrong's fight in one run.

-- Absurdly Sharp Blade: All high-frequency blades count as this, by their nature.
-It's what allows a sword to easily cut a tank in half.
+- All high-frequency blades count as this, by their nature.
+It's what allows a sword to easily cut a tank or even a Metal Gear in half.
 Special mention goes to Jetstream's blade, which is sharper than all the rest and glows red just to make sure you know it.

 - LQ-84i's chainsaw cuts through an entire section of a building, and its throwing knives are hot enough to melt steel.